mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | 323     | FLIGHT LIES      |
 | 803     | SLACKER LIAISONS |

+Since we are interested in the most-watched actor per customer, pulling out movies that are not attached to any actors is pointless.
+It can also lead to calculation errors downstream if we are including those movies in our later datasets.
+Had I thought about this possibility beforehand, I would have opted for the `INNER JOIN` instead of the `LEFT JOIN`, because the `INNER JOIN` does not return rows for keys it cannot find in the target table.
+My "key" here was `film_id`.
+Since these three `film_id` values do not exist in the tables containing `actor_id` and actor names, `INNER JOIN` will not return any information on these three films, leaving only films that have actors attached to them.

 ## Leftover Questions

 ### Group Aggregate vs Window Function